huckels15/AC215_BlackKnights/README.md

 - Upload data and Upload model containers
     - These two containers implement the functionality that allows the user to upload their own model in a .h5 format and their data as a zip.
 These two containers are hosted as VM instances in GCP compute engine.
 - Adversarial Playground app container
-    - This container is implements our user-friendly react front end.
+    - This container implements our user-friendly react front end.
 It exposes ports 3000 and 3001 to the NGINX webserver.
 - NGINX container
     - Our NGINX container implements our webserver that exposes our react front end to the user in their browser.